Types of Uterine Cancer

 The most common type of uterine cancer is endometrial cancer, which develops in the cells of the inner lining of the uterus – the endometrium.
 Endometrial cancer, which is often simply referred to as “uterine cancer” interchangeably, can be subcategorized into different types, known as “histologic types,” which are named for the appearance of the cancer cells.

-Common types of uterine cancer
+Types of uterine cancer with sarcoma

-Some common types of endometrial cancer include:
+Some types of endometrial cancer with sarcoma include:

 - Sarcoma – Uterine sarcoma develops in the connective tissues of the uterus or in the myometrium, which is the muscle of the organ.